-Rowan is a Chartered Information professional and currently working as Learning Resources and customer service manager at Central Saint Martins Library, University of the Arts.
-She has a wealth of experience across a range of Library and Information work, with specialist experience of managing large building and refurbishment projects, providing high quality customer service and managing change.
-She is also a trained teacher (PG cert) and has a particular interest in embedding Information skills into the curriculum, resource design, and using blended learning to deliver teaching and learning.
-She is active in the professional community, regularly speaking at conferences and publishing on a range of customer service topics.
+Rowan is a Chartered Information professional currently working as Associate Director for Services and Support at the University of the Arts.
+She has a wealth of experience across a range of Library and Information work.
+She has an interest in using technology to deliver and enhance services and support in libraries.
+She is active in the professional community, regularly speaking at conferences.

 Antony works at the University of Sussex Library as a Learning & Teaching Librarian within the Academic Services team.
 In this role he delivers training to undergraduates and taught postgraduates across all schools of study along with creating e-learning tools to develop students’ information skills.
 He also works with SAGE Publications to moderate a blog written by three undergraduate students about their experiences at the University of Sussex.
 Antony holds PGCertHE & FHEA accreditations and has written about emerging areas of practice in his work for a range of journals, blogs and conferences.